UniqueSecure/MePOSiOSSDK/README.md

 Sets the MePOS unit in to access point mode.
 When entering access point mode, the MePOS unit will create its own Wi-Fi network with the SSID, encryption and password provided.
 In access point mode the MePOS unit will create the IP network 192.168.16.0 and will get the IP address 192.168.16.254.
 Clients connecting to the
 MePOS unit will be automatically assigned IP addresses via DHCP.
 If the MePOS unit is connected to a Wi-Fi network as a client, setting the MePOS unit in access point mode will remove the MePOS unit from any Wi-Fi networks it is connected to in client mode.
-It is only possible to configure the WiFi module when the MePOS unit is plugged in via USB, a call to this method will return false if it is no USB connection is found.
+It is only possible to configure the WiFi module when the MePOS unit is plugged in via USB, a call to this method will return false if no USB connection is found.

 SSID – The SSID of the Wi-Fi network you are creating.
 Encryption – The encryption type of the network you are creating, one of the following values NONE, WEP, WEP_OPEN, WPA_TKIP, WPA_AES, WPA2_TKIP, WPA2_AES, WPAWPA2_TKIP, WPAWPA2_AES